 Having FIV is NOT the end of the world!

-Dr. Julie Levy has summarized the risk of carrying or developing FIV Disease.
-In short, cats with active disease are more likely to produce and shed FIV virus in their saliva, are more contagious, and are more likely to develop the disease.
-This means, that cats without detectable FIV are less infectious and more likely to remain healthy.
+Cats with active disease are more likely to produce and shed the FIV virus in their saliva, are more contagious, and are more likely to develop the disease.
+This means that cats without detectable FIV are less infectious and more likely to remain healthy.

 How often should I test my cat for FIV?